htmlcsstoimage/docs/guides/email-to-images.md

 parent: Guides
 nav_order: 1
 description: >-
-  Convert HTML emails into images (png, jpg) with HTML/CSS to Image
+  Learn how to convert HTML emails into images (png, jpg) with HTML/CSS to Image.
+Works with Zapier, Integromat and any programming language.
+PHP, Ruby, JavaScript.
 ---
 # Convert HTML emails to images
 {: .no_toc }